agwoska/DetectoVision/README.md

 You must have the correct access to get to it.
 Reach out to Andrew at agwoska@bu.edu or andrew@woska.org for access if needed.

-Title: Team DetectoVision - EC551 Fall 2023
+Title: DetectoVision

 Description:

 A near real-time detection system to track physical objects using FPGA technology and a camera for enhanced image processing.

-This project was created for EC551 at Boston University.
+This project was created for EC551 at Boston University in Fall 2023.

 See our GitHub for more information at: https://github.com/agwoska/DetectoVision